 - Half hour sessions of different scenes, games activities and music

 - Encourages social interaction between patients

 - Provides interaction between patients and volunteers and staff

 Providing engagement and interaction on our elderlyand dementia wards and Medical Short Stay Unit MSSU Barnet

 Each sensory projector costs £7,300

-To help fund a projector please donate and quote "Sensory Projector Appeal"
+To help fund a projector please donate and Name your choice: "Sensory Projector Appeal"